jenkinsci/compuware-topaz-for-total-test-plugin/README.md

 # compuware-totaltest
-Compuware Source Code for Topaz for Total Test build plugin.

-The plugin launches the Topaz for Total Test CLI with the parameters required to run a test.
+The 'compuware-totaltest' plugin launches Compuareware's Topaz for Total Test CLI with the parameters required to run tests.

-Topaz for Total Test is a testing product with automation to speed testing development and provide higher confidence during program deployment process.
+Compuware's Topaz for Total Test is a testing product with automation to speed testing development and provide higher confidence during program deployment process.